The Wave of Together Action

-PSN: This time of practicing together is something special.
+Zen Master Joeng Hye: This time of practicing together is something special.
 You can say this time is like potatoes banging against one another in water.
 Everyone who practices in this school knows this teaching of potatoes.
 We are all like potatoes in a pot.
 When we practice it is like a stick stirring the potatoes and then the potatoes start to work on one another and the cleaning goes faster.
 So when we are here we learn from one another.
 Individual practice is not enough.
-We are too young for individual practice – of course I am only joking a bit, because individual practice is important too.
+We are too young for individual practice—of course I am only joking a bit, because individual practice is important too.
 But when we only practice individually, it is difficult to see our limitations and our karma, the karma of our mind.
 The sangha is like a mirror, in which you can easily see your limitations, the limits of your actions and your opinions.

-To awaken our original mind we have to go beyond our likes and dislikes, because our mind is always looking around and sniffing out what it likes and dislikes, but the things we like are not necessarily good for us and the things we dislike are not necessarily bad for us.
-When you are here you have no choice – then your mind of likes and dislikes appears.
-It is easy to see – many people have problems with it.
-(Laughter) I’m sure you have found many things that you don’t like here.
+To awaken our original mind we have to go beyond our likes and dislikes, because our mind is always looking around and sniffing out what it likes and dislikes, but the things we like are not necessarily good for us, and the things we dislike are not necessarily bad for us.
+When you are here you have no choice—then your mind of likes and dislikes appears.
+It is easy to see—many people have problems with it.
+I’m sure you have found many things that you don’t like here.
 Do you like to get up at half past four?

-PSN: You don’t like sleeping conditions here – so you have one dislike.
-“I like getting up early because I don’t like sleeping conditions”.
+ZMJH: You don’t like the sleeping conditions here—so you have one dislike.
+“I like getting up early because I don’t like the sleeping conditions.”
 That’s a like and a dislike.
-So you have both of these, but you also have a third thing – you have no choice.
+So you have both of these, but you also have a third thing—you have no choice.
 Whether you like it or not, you don’t have a choice.

-That comes from beyond thinking, beyond the realm controlled by likes and dislikes.
-Dae Soen Sa Nim called this: “following the big situation”.
+That insight comes from beyond thinking, beyond the realm controlled by likes and dislikes.
+Zen Master Seung Sahn called this “following the big situation.”
 He said that in life we have two kinds of situation: big situation and small situation.
 The small situation is your life controlled by likes and dislikes.
-Following the big situation is following the Bodhisattva Way, following your true mind, the way of freedom and enlightenment.
+Following the big situation is following the bodhisattva way, following your true mind, the way of freedom and enlightenment.

 Student: But when we go home and become the little droplet of mercury alone, without the wave, what then?